artefactual/atom-docs/user-manual/access-content/navigate.rst

    :align: right
    :figwidth: 40%
    :width: 100%
-   :alt: Name and Updated column headers in the Browse Rights holders page
+   :alt: Sortable column headers in the Browse physical storage page

    Name and Updated column headers in the Browse Rights holders page